 One prominent artist complained on social media after the BET decision.
 He claimed that Gospel Music is dying because the church will not support it.
 He’s right.
 But it is not for the reason many artists think.
 Christians are not cheap.
 But they increasingly refuse to support music that is targeted to the world, and not the church.

 The argument is made that the gospel is for the world, not just the church.
 Therefore, Gospel artists should view the larger, secular music industry as a mission field to penetrate.
-But this argument does not acknowledge that the church is the pillar and buttress of the truth (1 Tim.
-3:15).
+But this argument does not acknowledge that the church is the pillar and buttress of the truth (1 Timothy 3:15).
 In a real sense, the gospel does not make sense without the church that makes it make sense.

 Writing and performing music that ministers to the church is a special calling and solemn stewardship.
 We need musicians who will teach and lead the church in corporate worship.